xamarin/Xamarin.Social/GettingStarted.md

 ## 2. Authenticate the user

-You need to have `Account` objects in order to work with services.
-You can get an account by making the user authenticate themselves with `GetAuthenticateUI`:
+You need an `Account` object to communicate with a `Service`.
+Your `Service` object's `GetAuthenticateUI` method creates the UI that you will present to authenticate the user, and gives you access to an `Account` object once the user has authenticated:

 ```csharp
 var authenticateViewController = facebook.GetAuthenticateUI (account => {